craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/f_ Chapter Eight - Level Seven; Kadabbi.md

 #### X (Entrance Game)
 #### Ways
 #### Slowed Killer Kadabbi (Exit Game)
+- Slowed Killer Kadabbi pits two teams against each other in a game of strength
+- A large toom is staged for
 ### Detail
 #### False Feast
 ##### Feast of Festering Fumes